Sustainable Tourism

 How did we calculate the footprint?

 We don't claim to be experts in understanding carbon measurements, so we have collaborated with a company that is.
-In 2022 we partnered with ecollective, a dedicated carbon consulting firm whose team of experts are passionate about helping companies understand and measure their carbon emissions.
+In 2022, we partnered with eCollective, a dedicated carbon consulting firm whose team of experts are passionate about helping companies understand and measure their carbon emissions.
 Understanding the carbon footprint of every element of our business is an incredibly complex task, and we do not claim that it is perfect, but we are confident that with their assistance we are using the most accurate method that currently exists in the industry.

 You can view our detailed methodology here.